Milan Ganai

 Iterative Reachability Estimation for Safe Reinforcement Learning

-Milan Ganai, Zheng Gong, Chenning Yu, Sylvia Herbert, and Sicun Gao
+Milan Ganai, Zheng Gong, Chenning Yu, Sylvia Herbert, Sicun Gao

 NeurIPS 2023 (Conference on Neural Information Processing Systems)